laranea/stock_Analysis/README.md

 Group Project: n-Bar Rally/Decline Project

-Created by Topgyal Gurung on May 31st, 2017
+Created on May 31st, 2017

-Copyright © 2017 Topgyal Gurung.
-All rights reserved

 Description:

-download all stocks from yah00(yahooData)
+download all stocks from yahoo(yahooData) https://finance.yahoo.com/

 load one stock or one index at a time into an array of Bars